run-ai/docs/docs/Researcher/Walkthroughs/quickstart-jupyter.md

     This would start a workspace with a pre-configured Jupyter image with one GPU allocated.

-    !!!
-Note
-        For more information on the workload submit command, see [cli documentation](../cli-reference/runai-submit.md).

 === "CLI V2"
     Copy the following command to your terminal.
 Make sure to update the below with the name of your project: